-The following means have been allocated to industrial activity: Budget means : DM 36.4 million; Investment grants : DM 120.8 million.
+The following means have been allocated to industrial activity:

-19.)
-EAST BAVARIA DEVELOPMENT AREA
+19. EAST BAVARIA DEVELOPMENT AREA (18 960 km; 1 914 000 inhabitants)

-19.1.
-Economic and social analysis (diagnosis) (18,960 sq.km.; 1,914,000 inhabitants)

 The economic potential of the region is governed by its situation on the extreme edge of the zone frontier.
 It is separated from neighbouring economic regions and has inadequate connections with the transport network.
 In the Upper Palatinate part region economic branches predominate, which are subject to sectoral change.
-In the Lower Bavaria part region agriculture is declining; industrial density is still well below the Federal and land averages.
+In the Lower Bavaria part region agriculture is declining; industrial density is still well below the Federal and Land averages.
 Tourism is important in both part regions.
-From 1972 to 1975 private investment of DM 3,198.5 million was aided, creating 41,203 new jobs or to be created while 41,455 jobs at risk have been or will be maintained.
+From 1972 to 1975 private investment of DM 3 198.5 million was aided, creating 41 203 new jobs or to be created while 41 455 jobs at risk have been or will be maintained.